m-mayday/godmon/README.md

 * [Dialogue Manager](https://github.com/nathanhoad/godot_dialogue_manager) for most of the dialogue in the game.

 ### What's done so far
-* Player movement: walking, turning, running and jumping
+* Player movement: walking, turning, running and jumping (ledges)
 * Map loading:
   * Chunk system to load and unload adjacent maps
   * Transition to other maps
   * Transition within a same map (stairs)
+* Save/Load game (Up to 3 save files)
+* Menus:
   * Party screen
+  * Pokemon summary
 * Wild encounters
+* Basic trainer battles
 * Battles are playable from start to finish but there's a lot of stuff missing.
 See the section below.

 ### What's missing